thanaphat-ngoe/STM32-Bootloader/README.md

 # Custom Bootloader Implmentation on STM32L053R8

-This project are the part of learning Embedded System as a 4th-Year Computer Engineering Student This project are still in progress
+This project are the part of learning Embedded System as a 4th-Year Computer Engineering Student <br>
+This project are still in progress

 ---